Skirting boards and listed buildings

 What do you think the problem was?
 Totally altering the building perhaps or something else along those drastic lines?
 Well no – far from it.
 The council stated he breached guidelines by installing skirting boards 0.8 inches too high!

 This case went on across many appeals and cost the taxpayer hundreds of thousands of pounds.

 While this case was a few years ago, it does rather prove the point and bring the issues together quite nicely.
-Even if you are doing what you might regard as trivial and minor work to your listed building – including as altering a skirting board, its best to check before commencing.
+Even if you are doing what you might regard as trivial and minor work to your listed building – including altering a skirting board, it’s best to check before commencing.